-ATL Protect provides vital financial protection for members who are unfortunate enough to lose some or all of their salaries through ill health and are unable to work or have to work reduced hours as a result of the illness or injury.
-It’s a group insurance plan developed specifically for ATL members which uses ATL’s collective strength to help members help each other when they need it most.
-The core idea is simple: in return for a modest monthly contribution it pays a monthly payment to ATL members whose income has reduced or stopped altogether due to illness or injury, and who are unable to continue working in their normal occupation or have to reduce their normal working hours.
+ATL Protect provides vital financial protection for ATL and affiliate members (NUT and NEU) who are unfortunate enough to lose some or all of their salaries through ill health and are unable to work or have to work reduced hours as a result of the illness or injury.
+It’s a group insurance plan developed specifically for members working in the education sector which uses the union's collective strength to help members help each other when they need it most.
+The core idea is simple: in return for a modest monthly contribution it pays a monthly payment to members whose income has reduced or stopped altogether due to illness or injury, and who are unable to continue working in their normal occupation or have to reduce their normal working hours.
 Naturally there are some terms and conditions and you can find an overview of these here.

 - Why is ATL Protect necessary?+

-Like most ATL members, if you are unable to work because of long-term illness or an accident you’re likely to be entitled to some sick-pay from your employer.
+Like most ATL, NUT, and NEU members, if you are unable to work because of long-term illness or an accident you’re likely to be entitled to some sick-pay from your employer.
 100 days of full-pay followed by 100 days of half-pay is fairly standard (but make sure you check to find out exactly what your sick pay entitlements are).

 - Is ATL Protect is right for me?+

-ATL Protect is designed for ATL members who are concerned that they may not have enough income to maintain their standard of living if ever they should be unable to continue working or have to work at reduced hours and lose some or all of their salary due to long term illness.
-Typically ATL Protect will be more suitable for ATL members on permanent contracts earning more than £20,000 a year.
-In fact those on temporary contracts and those earning less than £15,000 are not eligible to join ATL Protect.
+ATL Protect is designed for members who are concerned that they may not have enough income to maintain their standard of living if ever they should be unable to continue working or have to work at reduced hours and lose some or all of their salary due to long term illness.

 You must make up your own mind about whether ATL Protect is right for you.
 To help you decide whether ATL Protect is right for you, take a moment to look at Affinity’s Benefit Checker.
 This will give you a rough indication of how your salary could be affected should you suffer long–term illness and it’ll show you what the cost of membership of ATL Protect would be for you.
 You can then factor in any other income you might be able to rely on if you fall ill and see whether you could make ends meet so you can decide whether ATL Protect makes sense for you.